AlvaRobert/KP.AdvancedCplusplus/index.md

 In the prefix form, the residual value is the post incremented or post decremented value.
 In the postfix form, the residual value is the pre incremented or pre decremented value.
 These are unary operators, so they should be overloaded as members.

 To distinguish the prefix from the postfix forms, the  C++ standard has added an unused argument (int) to represent the postfix signature.
-Since these operators should modify the current object,they should not be const members.
+Since these operators should modify the current object, they should not be const members.

 ```c++
 struct X